-- (g) On Form A, verify the Presentation K-Factor is correct for the category.
-(See 5.8) - (h) Place Forms B and C side by side and follow them as you would while grading at a contest.
+(i) Place Forms B and C side by side and follow them as you would while grading at a contest.
 Are they clearly legible and easy to follow?
 Do the drawings on both forms agree in every important detail and with the catalogue numbers on Form A, e.g., dashed lines, roll symbols, figure numbers, and roll designations?

-Penalty: All illegible figures; figures flown which do not agree with the Catalogue number or K-Factor given on the Form A; or figures that cannot be flown as drawn shall be zeroed.
+Penalty: All illegible figures; figures flown which do not agree with the Catalogue number or K-Factor given on the Form A; or figures that cannot be flown as drawn on Form B or C shall be marked HZ.

-(i) If all the above items are correct, sign and date each of the three Forms A, B, and C.
+(j) If all the above items are correct, sign and date each of the three Forms A, B, and C.

-Penalty: Should a competitor's Free Program become final (See 6.15) with unsigned forms, that competitor will be assessed penalty points according to the schedule given in 4.6.1(a)(2).
+Penalty: Should a competitor's Free Program become final (See 6.15) with unsigned or undated forms, that competitor will be assessed penalty points according to the schedule given in 4.6.1(a)(2).

-(j) Remind the competitor that no changes or alterations can be made to these forms without having them recertified by a current IAC judge.
+(k) Remind the competitor that no changes or alterations can be made to these forms without having them recertified by a current IAC judge.
 Any changes or alterations void the signatures and render the forms noncompliant.
 (See 6.15)